LtSquigs/bizhawk-swapper-multi/README.md

 e.g. `Saves\Super Mario World.sfc.save` would be the last known save for the rom `Super Mario World.sfc`

 You can manually swap as well using the Manual Swap button, if automatic swapping is on this will reset the timer but not stop automatic swapping.

+# Twitch Integration (Experimental)

+The swapper has experimental support for swapping based off of Twitch Bit donations or Channel Point Reward Redemptions.
+(This is experimental as I do not have an affiliate/partner channel to test it with).

+To enable it you can switch to the Twitch settings tab, authenticate against Twitch and change the settings to your requirements.
+(Note: Authentication may expire and need to be re-done).

+The Twitch Integration has the following options:

+- Enable Twitch
+  - Turns off and on all the twitch features
+- Enable Channel Reward Triggering Swap
+  - If enabled, the selected Channel Reward will trigger a swap if redeemed while swapper is on
+- Enable Bit Donation Triggering Swap
+  - If enabled, any donations above the provided bit threshold will trigger a swap while the swapper is on
+- Cooldown
+  - Cooldown between twitch initiated swaps.
+If donations/reward redemptions happen within this time since the last swap they will either be ignored or banked depending on the bank setting.
+- Bank Swaps During Cooldown
+  - If enabled, any donation/reward redemptions that trigger a swap during the cooldown period will be banked and executed after the cooldown is over.

 # Rom Swapping How It Works